NationalUniversitySystem/nusa-dev-tools/docs/codeguide/js.md

 console.log( tipCalculator( 60, 15 ) );
 // Result: 9
 ```

+### Destructuring
-- **Destructuring**: Makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+Makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
 ```js
 let motorcycle = {
     type: 'Yamaha',